sinyi-chou/backup/_posts/2020-04-20-classification-pr-curve.md

 ----

-# When to use PR AUC
+# When to use PR AUC?

 ## When two classes are equally important
 AUC would be the metric to use if the goal of the model is to perform equally well on both classes.
 Image classification between cats & dogs is a good example because the performance on cats is equally important on dogs.